-The U.S. Bureau of Labor Statistics (BLS) predicted employment for medical and clinical laboratory technicians and technologists would increase by 16% between 2014 and 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted employment for medical and clinical laboratory technicians and technologists would increase by 11% between 2018 and 2028 (www.bls.gov).
 New technologies could work for and against lab techs.
 Though biological advances and exploratory procedures have made testing more common, some testing equipment that's available to non-laboratory professionals could hinder job availability.
-The median annual salary for medical and clinical lab technologists was $60,520 in 2015, while medical laboratory technicians earned median wages of $38,970 that year, reported the BLS.
+The median annual salary for clinical lab technologists and technicians was $52,330 in 2018, reported the BLS.

 Some of the tests that clinical laboratory technicians or technologists conduct involve blood and body fluids, which they analyze for signs of possible infection, drug use, viruses, bacteria, or disease.
 Depending on their job title and educational background, the duties of technologists and technicians can vary quite a lot; technicians usually handle equipment and prepare samples, while technologists often conduct more intricate testing.
 In certain states, these professionals are required to hold licensure in order to validate their competency, and sometimes the state may also regulate the kind of work they are permitted to perform.